 Management is sometimes requested to comment upon the information included in the reports of securities analysts before such reports are distributed to clients.
 If company officials participate too actively in the preparation of analysts' reports, however, the reports may be deemed company statements.
-Under such circumstances, the company may be liable for community.
-NASDAQ Stock Market Rules, IM-5250-1, NASDAQ Manual (CCH).
-Where changes in market activity indicate that information has become known to the investing public, Nasdaq may work with the company to effect a timely public release of such information, subject to the company's views as to the business advisability of disclosing the information and the nature of the event itself.
+Under such circumstances, the company may be liable for any material misrepresentations contained in analyst reports and may have a subsequent duty to update information in them.
+The company also may be liable for selective disclosure.